ch-reck/jkbms-influxdb-grafana/README.md

 # jkbms-influxdb-grafana
 Howto visualize JK BMS values in grafana

-The following is working perfectly now for months:
+The following has been working perfectly now for months:
   1. jkbms from https://github.com/jblance/mpp-solar
      - configured to read from bluetooth
      - writing output to MQTT
-  1. Optional, if jkbms is not statted as a daemon
+  1. Optional, if jkbms is not started as a daemon
-     - crontab to read two separate JK BMS usng a script:
+     - crontab to read two separate JK BMS using a script:

      `*/2    *  *  *  *   /root/bin/read_jkbms.sh 2>&1 >> /var/log/read_jkbms.log`